-11. Demographic Information:
+11. D Demographic Information:

 A. Name of YSB:

-B. Is the YSB a department of the municipality □ or a nonprofit organization □ C. If municipal-based, is the YSB an independent department □ or a department within a
+В 3.
+Is the YSB a department of the municipality \square or a nonprofit organization \square

+C 2.
+If municipal-based, is the YSB an independent department \Box or a department within a

 larger department, such as social services or human services

 Name or Department:

-Name or Department: D. Towns Served by YSB:
+D O. Towns Served by YSB:

-E. Town Population: Percent of population under age 18:
+E D. Towns Served by YSB: Percentage of population under age 18:

-12. Funding:
+12 TE unding:

-A. YSB Grant (CSDE):
+B A. YSB Grant (CSDE): 3.
+Municipal Funds:

-B. Municipal Funds:

-C. Other State/Federal Grants:
+C C. Other State/Federal Grants:

-D. Private grants and foundations:
+D D. Private grants and foundations:

-E. Donations:
+Donations:

-F. Fundraising:
+F .
+Fundraising:

-Total YSB Cash Annual Budget (A+B+C+D+E+F): Estimated Values of In Kind Services.
+Total YSB Cash Annual Budget (A+B+C+D+E+F):

 Estimated Value of In-Kind Services:

-13. Staffing:
+13. S 1 taffing:

-A. YSB Director: Phone:
+A A. YSB Director:Phone:

 Email address:

-Is the Director: Full-time □ or part-time □
+Is the Director: full-time \square or part-time \square

-Union □ or nonunion □
+union □ or nonunion □

 List the salary range for the Executive Director position:

-B. Additional Staff:
+В 3.
+Additional Staff:

 Number of additional full-time staff:

 Number that are union:

 Number that are nonunion:

 Number of additional part-time staff:

 Number that are union:

-Number that are nonunion: Number of contracted personnels.
+Number that are nonunion:

 Number of contracted personnel:

-14. Programming:
+rogramming:

-A. Please place a checkmark next to each of the following programs offered by your YSB.
+A A. Please place a checkmark next to each of the following programs offered by your YSB.

-☐ after school programming:
+☐ after-school programming:

 ☐ for elementary-age youth

-☐ for middle school-age youth
+for middle school-age youth

 ☐ for high school-age youth

 ☐ Birth-Five parent/child programming (playgroups/support groups)

-☐ Counseling Services: Are clinicians: hired ☐ or contracted ☐

-hourly rate \(\sigma\) or daily rate \(\sigma\)

-Individual Counseling ☐ Group Counseling ☐

-Parent Training

-☐ Work Placement and Employment Counseling

-☐ Alternative and Special Educational Opportunities

-☐ Recreational and Youth Enrichment Programs

-☐ Outreach Programs

-☐ Preventive Programs (including youth pregnancy, youth suicide, violet nce, and

-alcohol and drug prevention)

-☐ Positive Youth Development Programs

-☐ Court-Ordered Community Service

-☐ Detention/Suspension/Expulsion Programs

-☐ Juvenile Review Board

-☐ Teen Center/Drop-In Center: after school ☐ evenings ☐ week ends 🗖

-☐ Other Juvenile Justice Programs (please list):
+☐ Counseling Services: Are clinicians: hired ☐ hourly rate ☐ or contracted □ or daily rate □ Individual Counseling Group Counseling Parent Training Family Therapy □ Work Placement and Employment Counseling □ Alternative and Special Educational Opportunities □ Recreational and Youth Enrichment Programs □ Outreach Programs ☐ Preventive Programs (including youth pregnancy, you alcohol and drug prevention) uth suicide, violence, and □ Positive Youth Development Programs □ Court Ordered Community Service □ Detention/Suspension/Expulsion Programs ☐ Juvenile Review Board ☐ Teen Center/Drop-In Center: after school ☐ Other Juvenile Justice Programs (please list): enings weekends